containers/toolbox/doc/toolbox-create.1.md

 `/mnt` are symbolic links to other locations.
 The entry point ensures that paths inside the container match those on the host, to avoid needless confusion.

-### Toolbox setup

-`toolbox-create(1)` passes several options to `podman-create(1)` when creating toolbox containers to provide the needed functionality.
-The options have the following effects:

-- Toolboxes share with the host system:
-    - network stack, including dns
-    - IPC (shared memory, semaphores, message queues,..)
-    - PID namespace
-    - ulimits
-- Toolboxes have access to cherry-picked parts of host filesystem made available under /run/host/
-- Toolboxes are privileged containers
-- SELinux label separation is disabled for toolboxes
-- Toolboxes use as their entry-point `toolbox-init-container(1)`

-Despite being privileged, rootless containers cannot have more privileges than the user that created them.

-Thanks to these options, `toolbox-init-container(1)` can futher set up the containers.
-Read more about the entry-point in `toolbox-init-container(1)`.

 ## OPTIONS ##